AgNUE: Danish Technological Institute becomes part of an international research platform focused on improved nitrogen use efficiency in agriculture

 Project period: 2026–2031

-The international research platform AgNUE will be launched this year with a clear mission: To improve nitrogen use efficiency in agriculture.
+The international research platform AgNUE has a clear mission: To improve nitrogen use efficiency in agriculture.

-Nitrogen losses from agriculture are not only a Danish problem — they are a global one.
-Today, models are used to simulate and estimate how nitrogen moves through agricultural systems and what effects it has on crops and the environment.
+Nitrogen loss from agriculture is not only a Danish issue — it is a global one.
+Today, models are used to simulate and estimate how nitrogen moves across agricultural land and what effect it has on crops and the environment.
+These models combine data on soil, climate, crops, and cultivation practices to calculate nitrogen balances and predict losses to air and water.
 Improving these models is crucial, as they help bridge the gap between the scientific understanding of the nitrogen cycle and the implementation of policy measures aimed at reducing nitrogen pollution.

-In the SmartField initiative (link), we are working to improve how we quantify and reduce nitrous oxide emissions (N₂O) from Danish agricultural land.
+In the SmartField initiative, we are working to improve how we quantify and reduce nitrous oxide emissions () from Danish agricultural land.
 Since its launch in 2024, SmartField has collaborated with leading international research groups in a mutual exchange of knowledge and experience.

-At the same time, we are bringing the experience gained from SmartField into the project.
-These experiences help support AgNUE’s ambition to establish comparable and reliable measurements across countries, climates, and cropping systems.
-SmartField’s data and measurement infrastructure will also become part of AgNUE.
+We are bringing the experience gained from SmartField directly into AgNUE.
+SmartField’s data, measurement infrastructure, and methodological approach support the platform’s ambition to establish comparable and reliable measurements across countries, climates, and farming systems.

 • Aarhus University (Denmark)